How the CPF salary ceiling changes affect you

 Increase in annual total CPF contributions

-Generally, a person will enjoy overall higher CPF contributions if he has a salary above the prevailing CPF monthly ceiling and total wages below the CPF annual wage ceiling of $102,000.
+Generally, a person will enjoy overall higher CPF contributions if he has a salary above the prevailing CPF monthly ceiling and total wages below the CPF annual wage ceiling of S$102,000.
 There will be a reduction in disposable income for some CPF members.

 For most people, it may be insufficient to depend solely on CPF payouts for retirement as they are meant to fund a basic lifestyle.